umershaikh123/Blockchain-2023/Blockchain Learning/1-Januaray/readme.md

 ## Learning :
 * Thinking about logic , architecture of the project .
+* Project discussion with the team
+* Project features discussion
 * Making UI/Ux Design of the project
 * Lending page
 * Ux research